 Once you or your loved one has a DDA waiver that offers respite, you'll need to find a care provider.
-If you are looking for a 1:1 respite provider, you can ask your DDA Case Manager for a list of providers or you can refer to the Washington Home Care Referral Agency, who can give you a list of individual providers you may contact for availability.
-If you or your loved one have a friend, family member, or community member who is not the primary caregiver, and they would like to be paid to provide respite care, they may contract with DDA as an "Individual Provider".
+If you are looking for a 1:1 respite provider, you can ask your DDA Case Manager for a list of providers or you can refer to Consumer Direct Care Network Washington (CDWA), who can give you a list of individual providers you may contact for availability.
+If you or your loved one have a friend, family member, or community member who is not the primary caregiver, and they would like to be paid to provide respite care, they may contract with DDA as an "Individual respite in a group setting, you can ask your DDA Case Manager for a list of organizations or you can check out The Arc of King County's Resource Guide.

+Provider".
 The respite provider must be authorized to work in the United States, pass a criminal background check, and they must not be a parent or spouse of the person with a disability.
-You can learn more about becoming an individual provider through the Informing Families Building Trust article by clicking here.
+You can learn more about becoming an individual provider through the Informing Families Building Trust article here: https://informingfamilies.org/wp-content/uploads/2015/07/IP\Contracting.pdf